-The BOD approved the grant of the 8th Stock Option Awards (Awards) to selected directors, officers and employees of the Parent Company and of its subsidiary, covering of 1.6 billion common shares consisting of 960 million Class "A" shares and 640 million Class "B" shares.
+The BOD approved the grant of the 8th Stock Option Awards (Awards) to selected directors, officers and employees of the Parent Company and of its subsidiary, covering 1.6 billion common shares consisting of 960 million Class "A" shares and 640 million Class "B" shares.
 The option is exercisable within five (5) years, to the extent of 20% of the Awards every year, from the SEC approval of the Awards.
+The SEC approved the awards on July 9, 2010.
 The Awards constitutes 0.8%, more or less, of the outstanding capital stock of the Parent Company (see Note 21).

-On June 8, 2010, the SEC approved the increase in authorized capital stock to 260 billion shares at par value of \$\mathbb{P}0.01\$ per share divided into 156 billion Class "A" shares and 104 billion Class "B" shares.
+On June 8, 2010, the SEC approved the increase in authorized capital stock to 260 billion shares at par value of ₱0.01 per share divided into 156 billion Class "A" shares and 104 billion Class "B" shares.